-Tasiast is proceeding with the development of a photovoltaic solar power plant with power generation capacity of 34 MW and a battery system of 18 MW.
+Tasiast has finalized the construction of a photovoltaic solar power plant with power generation capacity of 34 MW and a battery system of 18 MW, with the first solar generated power to the site grid delivered in December 2023.
 The plant is expected to generate positive returns and reduce greenhouse gas emissions by up to 50 Kt per year, or approximately 530 Kt over the life of mine, which could save approximately 180 million litres of fuel over the same period.
-The plant is expected to be integrated with Tasiast's power generation suite, and provide approximately 20% of the site's power.
-The plant is scheduled to be completed in the second half of 2023.
+The plant is integrated with Tasiast's power generation suite, and is expected to provide approximately 20% of the site's power.

-Kinross estimates the net present value of future cash outflows for site reclamation and remediation costs at Tasiast under IFRS as at December 31, 2022, at approximately \$27.1 million.
+Kinross estimates the net present value of future cash outflows for site reclamation and remediation costs at Tasiast under IFRS as at December 31, 2023, at approximately \$59.3 million.